anniequasar/session-summaries/online/meetup219_tim_venv_vscode_pycharm.md

 PyCharm comes with virtual environment support out of the box.

 - Open bpaml219 as a project.
-- Check virtual environment in File > Settings > Project > Python Interpreter.
+- Check virtual environment in File > Settings > Python > Interpreter.
 - Also check "Python Packages" view which tells you which packages can be upgraded.
 - Create a file called "requirements.txt" which lists which packages are required.
 - Version numbers can be specified in "requirements.txt"